 What’s My Name in Korean?
-How to Choose the Best One for You
+How to Choose One That Suits You

 Has studying the Korean language and culture become a part of your daily life?
 Well, why not celebrate the fact by “Korean-izing” another everyday aspect: your own name!